-S&P 500 futures rose 9.1 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures added 93 points and Nasdaq 100 futures rose 14.75 points.
+* S&P 500 e-mini futures rose 7.75 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract, indicating a higher open.
+Dow Jones industrial average e-mini futures added 58 points and Nasdaq 100 e-mini futures rose 17.5 points.

 * U.S. stocks have been strong of late.
 Major indexes closed a third week of gains Friday, with the Dow and S&P enjoying their best weeks since April.
 The S&P hit an intraday and closing high last week, and market participants are looking for the benchmark index to pierce the 2,000 level for the first time.

 * Burger King is in talks to acquire Canadian coffee and doughnut chain Tim Hortons Inc, in a deal that would be structured as a so-called tax inversion transaction to move Burger King's domicile to Canada, which has lower overall corporate taxes.
 Shares of Burger King jumped 14 percent to $30.90 in premarket trading while U.S. shares of Tim Hortons advanced 15.5 percent to $72.59.

 * Investors continued to eye tensions between Ukraine and Russia, with Ukraine's military saying its government force had engaged with a separatist armoured column near the southeastern town of Novoazovsk, not far from the Russian border.

 * Traders are looking ahead to a read on July new home sales, as well as August data on the services sector from financial data firm Markit.
 The Markit data will be released at 9:45 a.m.
 EDT (1345 GMT), and the housing data at 10:00 a.m.